RichardNeverGiveup/Study-Notes/Data Analysis/README.md

-## Python for Data Analysis  Wed Mckinney
+## Personal Notes from Python for Data Analysis -----Wed Mckinney